-The major is offered in a 3-year and 4-year track for graduation.
+- The major is offered as a three-year or four-year track for graduation.

-A complementary major in Spanish gives you the strength and exposure of a full major, but without the requirement of additional study in a third language.
-It also requires you to complete a study abroad experience.
-Many students of pre-med, nursing, business, global business, computer science, ministry, and other majors complete this complementary major, as well.
-This gives you additional marketability when you begin your job search after graduation.
+- A complementary major gives students the strength and exposure of the full major, but without the requirement of additional study in a third language.
+It also requires completion of a study abroad experience.
+Many students in pre-med, nursing, business, global business, computer science, ministry, and other majors complete this complementary major, as well.
+This gives our students additional marketability after graduation.

-The Spanish minor requires students to take 18 hours of Spanish courses beyond the Elementary Spanish level, including Composition and Conversation.
+- The minor requires students to take 18 hours of courses beyond the Elementary Spanish level, including Spanish Composition, and Spanish Conversation.

 - Study Abroad programming with more than 30 locations around the world.

-- Tri-S trips (a short-term learning service program).
+- Trips through Tri-S Global (a short-term learning service program).

-- Local opportunities to interact with members in the community.
+- Local opportunities to interact with members of the community.

 - Language opportunities with Spanish chapel services and immersion nights (social events where no English is spoken).